Schrielle360/120-work/hw-final/readme.md

   Shiffman video on objects and images.
 11/29/2018
 - worked on a basic code of bubble making to start, and tried to add in an image (so far no success on the image).
 11/29/2018
+- Make Chibis appear on their own 12/3/2018